oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 ```
 The most interesting part of this file is this bit `var source = new EventSource("/words/stream")`.
 Here you're creating an event source from the `/words/stream` endpoint you just created in the `SpeechResource` class.
 This endpoint is protected.
 However, because the request for the `EventSource` will come from the same browser session as the authenticated request, there is no need to manually pass in the JWT and add it to the token header here.

 With that all in place, re-start the Quarkus client.
-Make sure both your Kafka ZooKeeper and Broker processes are still running and happy.
+Make sure both your Kafka zookeeper and broker processes are still running and happy.

 ```bash
 ./mvnw clean compile quarkus:dev